cse-bristol/110-thermos-ui/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Please add the label "Enhancement" to this issue before submitting it** **Please also add the label for your city, and the area of functionality your request relates to**

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]